tsabitaumar/Portofolios/README.md

 ### Insights
 - The highest sales obtained from Samsung's smartphone.
-<br> - The most visits are obtained from Samsung's smartphone.
+- The most visits are obtained from Samsung's smartphone.
-<br> - The highest sales occur in the middle of the month.
+- The highest sales occur in the middle of the month.
-<br> - At the beginning of the month, visits & purchases tend to decrease.
+- At the beginning of the month, visits & purchases tend to decrease.
-<br> - Sales at the end of the month tend to be low.
+- Sales at the end of the month tend to be low.
-<br> - Sales of sports category products tend to be stable, could be boosted by increasing women's phoenix bike products.
+- Sales of sports category products tend to be stable, could be boosted by increasing women's phoenix bike products.

 ### About Me
 Linkedin      : https://linkedin.com/in/tsabitaumar